-With almost 20 years of experience and appearances in district courts in more than a dozen states, Geoffrey Gavin advises clients on important IP matters, including patent litigation, PTAB litigation, and strategic IP counseling.
+With 20 years of experience and appearances in district courts in more than a dozen states, Geoffrey Gavin advises clients on important IP matters, including patent litigation, PTAB litigation, and strategic IP counseling.
 He has experience with numerous technologies across a wide variety of industries, including wireless telecommunications, data encryption and computer security, LED lighting, printers and copiers, automotive products, medical devices, video and image processing, packaging, and athletic footwear and equipment.

 Geoffrey has represented plaintiffs and defendants in significant patent litigation matters throughout the United States.
 He has argued and presented at numerous claim construction, dispositive motion, and other hearings.
 Recent engagements for clients include competitor patent litigation related to indoor lighting and automotive products.